hotNipi/node-red-contrib-ui-state-trail/README.md

 This makes available data recovery in case of Node-RED restart and after deploy.
 If <code>'localfilesystem'</code> is not found, the node will start with clean session.

 Be aware that settings about data writing are not under node's control.
 It depends on how the <code>contextStorage</code> is configured at settings.js.

-If Data stroage is in use, the node shows status with context storage name and count of datapoints currently stored.
+If Data storage is in use and working well, the node shows status with context storage name and count of datapoints currently stored.
 If <code>'localfilesystem'</code> is not found, the status shows <code>"store: N/A"</code>

+If Data Storage is not in use, node doesn't show status info.